-The number of Mode Switching episodes is also listed on this page.
+The number of Mode Switching episodes, detected PMTs and Safety window pacing are also listed on this page.

-- LVs is only enabled when the feature LV T-wave protection is turned ON.
-If this feature is not enabled, the LV pace will show 100% since the device will not have the ability to sense intrinsic LV events. - RVrs events are those RV events within 200 ms of the preceding RV sensed event.
+- With LV T-wave protection turned OFF, the LV pace will show 100% because intrinsic LVs events will not restart the Maximum Trigger Rate.
+LV sense statistics will still be available even if LV T-wave Protection is OFF. - RVrs events are those RV events within 200 ms of the preceding RV sensed event.
 The 200 ms sensed refractory period is non-programmable.
-LVrs is also 200 ms. - PVC = Right ventricular extra systole, defined by the device when the following criteria are met: - Two ventricular events with no Ap or As in between - · An Ars did not occur within 350 ms of the subsequent Vs event - Ars (PVARP) are those events falling into the PVARP timer and outside the Discrimination after As window.
+LVrs is also 200 ms. - PVC = Right ventricular extra systole, defined by the device when the following criteria are met: - Two ventricular events with no Ap or As in between - An Ars did not occur within 350 ms of the subsequent Vs event - Ars (PVARP) are those events falling into the PVARP timer and outside the Discrimination after As window.
 Likely examples of these types of events include non-conducted PAC events or events occurring during Mode Switch. - Ars events are those events occurring during an AV Delay window.

-8.2.6.2 Pulse Amplitude
+8.2.6.2 Pulse Amplitude and Threshold

-The Pulse amplitude screen, shown in Figure 182, displays the daily threshold measurements taken in the RV and LV chambers.
+The Pulse amplitude and threshold screen, shown in Figure 184, displays the daily threshold measurements taken in the RV and LV chambers.
 This is measured through the ACC/VCC feature and is available if the feature is programmed to ACC/VCC.
-If programmed to ATM or OFF this diagram shows the fixed programmed amplitude for the LV and RV channel.
-This measurement is taken once daily 40 minutes prior to the programmed Home Monitoring[®] transmission time.
+If the device is an HF-T QP and LV CC is active for the second LV pace, the threshold data will be displayed here as well.
+If programmed to ATM or OFF this diagram shows the fixed programmed amplitude for the RA, LV and RV channel.
+This measurement is taken once daily 40 minutes prior to the programmed Home Monitoring transmission time.
 If the test could not be completed, a second attempt 10 minutes prior to HM transmission will occur.